krlmlr/makeR/README.md

 ### Upgrading

 The installation method has switched from submodules to subtrees.
-To upgrade an existing installation, please run `make uninistall` first; you may also want to remove the `.gitmodules` file if you do not use other submodules.
+To upgrade an existing submodule-based installation, please run `make uninistall` first; you may also want to remove the `.gitmodules` file if you do not use other submodules.
+After switching, you can run `make upgrade` as usual for further upgrades.

 ### Installing the subtree